ZerdoX-x/webpack-template/README.md

 # Web Front-End Project Template

-This is my gulp template I use for each project
+This is my webpack template I use for each project

 ## Requirements